 - 2 tsp sesame oil

-- Whisk together the ketchup, soy sauce, chicken broth, and brown sugar in a bowl.
-Once that is mixed, add in the minced garlic root, sesame oil, and rice vinegar.
+- Whisk together the pineapple juice, ketchup, soy sauce, and brown sugar in a bowl.
+Once that is mixed, add in the minced garlic, ginger paste sesame oil, and rice vinegar.
 Set aside one cup of this marinade and then cover and keep it in the fridge.
 You'll use this for basting the chicken later while it's cooking.

 - Add the chicken thighs to a sturdy freezer bag, then pour the rest of the marinade into a freezer bag.
 Mix around the chicken thighs so that the marinade covers the chicken entirely.
 Put the bag in the fridge to marinate overnight.
 If you can't do it overnight, be sure to let it marinate for at least 8 hours.